 It’s only July, but if your kid is headed to college then it’s time to make sure they are ready to go.
-How do we let go as parents this year –on some things, but not everything?
+How do we let go as parents this year – on some things, but not everything?
 How do WE know they are prepared, and what can we do to ensure they are?
-Well, here’s a small checklist of what your kids need to know before they head off on their own to college.
+Well, here’s a small checklist of what your kids need to know before they go to college.
 Luckily, you have several months left to teach them!

 Continue reading this article below, or click play to listen to this article being read to you!